spine-tools/Spine-Toolbox/docs/source/getting_started.rst

   :align: center

 Note that the program file (``hello_world.py``) and the Tool specification (hello world) now have unsaved changes.
-This is indicated by the star (*) character next to hello_world.py* and the Tool specification name in the tabbar (hello_world*).
+This is indicated by the star (*) character next to hello_world.py* and the Tool specification name in the tab bar (hello_world*).

 * Save changes to both by either pressing **Ctrl+S** or by mouse clicking on **Save** in the hamburger menu in